bigrobsf/imusic/README.md

 ## Known Bugs

-1. If the page has loaded in the browser for the first time, or has had a "hard refresh", the ajax call for the artist ID does not appear to execute as nothing is returned, even an error.
+1. If the page has loaded in the browser for the first time, or has had a "hard reload", the ajax call for the artist ID does not appear to execute as nothing is returned, even an error.
 Subsequent searches work as expected.

 ## Pending Features